Cancer Research UK logo.

 • perihilar bile duct cancer starts in the bile ducts just outside the liver

-• distal bile duct cancer starts in the bile ducts closer to the pancreas Open a glossary item and small bowel
+• distal bile duct cancer starts in the bile ducts closer to the and small bowel

-Doctors stage the different types of bile duct cancer in different ways.
+The TNM and number stages are different for each type of bile duct cancer.
 We have detailed information about the staging for each type here:

 The number staging system divides bile duct cancers into 4 main stages.
 These are numbered from 1 to 4.
 The staging is different depending on the type of bile duct cancer you have.